vprtwn/BZGFormViewController/README.md

     return YES;
 };
 ```
-You should use `BZGTextFieldCell`'s `shouldChangeTextBlock`, `didBeginEditingBlock`, `didEndEditingBlock`, and `shouldReturnBlock` for validation and any logic you would usually put in `UITextFieldDelegate` methods.

 `BZGFormViewController` automatically scrolls the tableview when you begin editing a text field and moves to the next field when you hit return.

+You should use `BZGTextFieldCell`'s `shouldChangeTextBlock`, `didBeginEditingBlock`, `didEndEditingBlock`, and `shouldReturnBlock` for validation and any other logic you would usually put in `UITextFieldDelegate` methods.

 After you've configured your cells, set `formCells` to an array containing your form's cells.
 ```objc